Frank787/Frank787.github.io/_posts/2018-01-28-perceptron.md

 mathjax: "true"
 ---

-These are the plots/models of a marketing campaign on facebook.
+These are the plots/models of a marketing campaign on Facebook.
 The data includes insights to number of users that registered for the specific website and the number of actual regular users of the site.